zainafzal08/c-tool-f/sqli/cheatsheat.md

 Now we can test letter by letter for something like `SUBSTRING(user_password,1,1) = CHAR(50)` to get the characters of the password one by one

 (should be scripted)

+## Nothing is working!

+Have you tried injecting into other fields then a text box? a cookie perhaps